 The judges' decisions regarding the results are final and no correspondence will be entered into regarding the winners.

-Choose ONE of the three options below and arrange for Symphony Orchestra:
+Choose ONE of the three options below and arrange for String Quartet and Percussion:

 Note: The arrangement must also include the Copyright which is included on the lead sheets above.